silveiratcl/Thiago_Silveira/README.md

-# Thiago Silveira

-I am a biologist and researcher in the marine environment.
-Enthusiast of statistical modeling and information spatialization.
-I seek to learn new technologies that allow me to create products and solutions for the environmental sciences.

-Studing HTML, CSS and Javascript for a future deepening in ReactJs and Native Native.
-Also interested in learn Node.js, PostgresSQL and Python.
-I've been studying the Leafleat.js library for data spatialization.

-I live in Florianópolis and I am a SCUBA diver.
-Pedro's Father (2017).
-Family, surfing, skateboarding and the beach are good for me.

-"Without knowledge action is useless and knowledge without action is futile. "
-- Abu Bakr

 <img src="https://images.unsplash.com/photo-1444492417251-9c84a5fa18e0?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=975&h=300&q=80"/>

 ### Hi there 👋, I'm Christina Kopecky.
 I'm a web developer and technical writer.
 Welcome to my gh page! <br>